Mohand al-Shehri

+Mohand Muhammed Fayiz al-Shehri (مهند الشهري, or Alshehri; May 7, 1979 – September 11, 2001) was a Saudi terrorist who was a member of al-Qaeda.
+He was one of five al-Qaeda members who hijacked United Airlines Flight 175 and crashed it into the World Trade Center in New York City as part of the September 11 attacks (9/11).

+In early 2000, after dropping out of college in Saudi Arabia, al-Shehri left the country to fight in Chechnya amidst the Second Chechen War.
+He probably visited al-Qaeda training camps in Afghanistan.
+After joining al-Qaeda, he was chosen to participate in a series of coordinated terrorist attacks against the United States, which involved 19 men hijacking four American commercial flights to crash them into various targets.
+In October 2000, al-Shehri obtained a travel visa to be able to enter the U.S., and arrived in the country in May 2001.

+On September 11, 2001, al-Shehri and a team led by Marwan al-Shehhi took control of Flight 175, scheduled to fly from Boston to Los Angeles, and flew it into the South Tower of the World Trade Center complex.
+The impact caused the tower to collapse, killing hundreds. al-Shehri is not related to Wail al-Shehri or Waleed al-Shehri, hijackers of American Airlines Flight 11 on 9/11.

 History

-Born 1979, al-Shehri was one of five hijackers to come from the 'Asir province of Saudi Arabia, the others being Ahmed al-Nami, Abdulaziz al-Omari and Waleed and Wail al-Shehri, two brothers with whom he shared the same tribe, Bani Shehr, although they were not related to him.
+Born 1979, al-Shehri was one of five hijackers to come from the Asir province of Saudi Arabia, the others being Ahmed al-Nami, Abdulaziz al-Omari, and Waleed and Wail al-Shehri, two brothers with whom he shared the same tribe, Bani Shehr, although they were not related to him.

 According to Arab News, Mohand al-Shehri went to fight in Chechnya in early 2000, where he may have met Hamza al-Ghamdi.
 On October 23, al-Shehri applied for a US B-1/B-2 visa in Jeddah.
 Other than an error on his school's address the application was not suspicious and he was not interviewed before being granted the visa.

 Al-Ghamdi and al-Shehri flew together from Iran into Kuwait that October.
 Three months later the pair rented a post office box in Delray Beach, Florida, where someone with the same name signed up to use the public library's computers.
 According to FBI director Robert Mueller and the 9/11 Commission, however, al-Shehri did not first enter the United States until a London or Dubai flight on May 28 with al-Ghamdi and Abdulaziz al-Omari.

 He was one of nine hijackers to open a SunTrust bank account with a cash deposit around June 2001, and on July 2 gained a Florida State ID Card.

 Al-Shehri occasionally trained on simulators at the FlightSafety Aviation School in Vero Beach, Florida together with Abdulaziz al-Omari and Saeed al-Ghamdi.